elwayman02/ember-scroll-modifiers/docs/modifiers/scroll-into-view.md

 `shouldScroll` can be either a Boolean or a Promise that resolves to a truthy or falsy value.
 It does not handle a rejected Promise.

 A custom scroll container id can be passed.
-This allows scrolling in nested scroll containers instead of the main window.
+This allows scrolling in nested scroll containers with an offset instead of the main window.

 ```handlebars
   <div>